WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ### Unlocking the bootloader
 - Backup all your data. **_You'll lose everything you have on Android and will start from scratch_**.

-Assuming your Duo is booted to Android and plugged to your PC:
+Assuming your Surface Duo is booted to Android and plugged to your PC:

 - Open a command prompt on your PC and run this command:
 ```
 adb reboot bootloader
 ```
-- You'll be rebooted to the Duo's bootloader.
+- You'll be rebooted to Surface Duo's bootloader.
 From there:
 ```
 fastboot flashing unlock
 ```